amorphie/template/.github/ISSUE_TEMPLATE/feature_request.md

 1.
 2.

-#### Additional context
+#### Additional details
-Add any other context or screenshots about the feature request here.
+Add any other url, diagram or screenshots about the feature request here.